Section 45F Tax Credit Calculator โ€” Employer Child Care Benefit Plans 2026

 Recapture Rule

 If you dispose of a qualified child care facility within 10 years, a portion of the credit may be recaptured (added back to your tax liability).
 Plan long-term when investing in facilities.
+Ownership-transfer exception: If there is a change in ownership and the acquiring party assumes the recapture liability in writing, the original employer is not subject to recapture โ€” consult your tax advisor when structuring facility transfers or sales.

-What is the Section 45F Child Care Tax Credit?
+What is the 45F tax credit?

 Section 45F is a federal employer-provided child care tax credit that has been dramatically enhanced under the One Big Beautiful Bill Act, signed into law July 4, 2025.
 It allows businesses to claim a tax credit of 40-50% on qualified child care expenses, with annual caps of $500,000-$600,000 depending on business size.
 The credit directly reduces your federal tax liability dollar-for-dollar.